Events, mobilization, contact with decision-makers, etc. Find out what the ETUC is doing to promote Democracy at work across Europe.

 The ETUC is actively participating to numerous events organised by its affiliates to support proper involvement of workers in business operations to protect and strengthen workers’ rights.

 The ETUC maintains its tight ties to the European institutions – in particular to the European Parliament.
 We strive to make our voice heard and to underline workers’ information, consultation and participation rights.
+Lately, the European Parliament adopted a Report on Democracy at Work including the ETUC's demands on a new framework directive on workers' information, consultation and board level representation and a revision of the European Works Council Directive.

 Upon request from the unions and affiliates involved, the ETUC also engages in actions towards managements of specific companies.